Tech internships, training, and education by matching interns with organizations to gain work experience for girls and all community members ages 14+

-Tech services for nonprofits, small businesses, and other qualified organizations
+Tech services to qualified organizations

-websites, information security services, and other free and reduced price tech services
+Website design and development, technology instruction, instructional webinars, information security services, and other free and reduced price tech services

 Each One Teach One